FDanielPacheco/Basic-Serial-Port/README.md

-# LibLinux-Serial_C
+# Basic-Serial-Port

-LibLinux-Serial_C is a lightweight and portable C library providing a simple API for serial port communication (basic_serial.h) on Linux.
+Is a lightweight and portable C and C++ library providing a simple API for serial port communication on Linux.

 Designed specifically for robotics and embedded systems, it prioritizes a small footprint and avoids extra dependencies